NeuroTorch/NeuroTorch/README.md

 this library seems to be very similar to NeuroTorch at first glance.
 However, the main difference is that NeuroTorch is focused on the development of learning algorithms for spiking neural networks and other bio-inspired dynamics like Wilson-Cowan, while Norse is focused on the development of spiking neural networks layers itself.
 In addition,
-NeuroTorch will soon allow to easily use the modules from Norse.
+NeuroTorch will soon allow to easily use modules from Norse.
 * [SpyTorch](https://github.com/fzenke/spytorch) presents a set of tutorials for training SNNs with the surrogate gradient approach SuperSpike by [F. Zenke, and S. Ganguli (2017)](https://arxiv.org/abs/1705.11146).
 In fact, the prefix 'Spy' of certain layers in NeuroTorch is a reference to SpyTorch.